whichoneiwonder/RiftValleyRacer/readme.txt

 	- Accelerometer readings were used for the steering to turn left or right.

 For the desktop, the traditional use of keyboard and mouse input was used:
-	- 'W' or 'Up' to move forward
+	- 'Up' to move forward
-	- 'S' or 'Down' to move backwards
+	- 'Down' to move backwards
-	- 'A' or 'Left' to strafe leftwards
+	- 'Left' to turn left
-	- 'D' or 'right' to strafe rightwards
+	- 'Right' to turn right
-	- Mouse for steering and the change the orientation of the player

 Menu